Outer-Wilds-New-Horizons/new-horizons/README.md

 ]
 ```

-The path is in the heirarchy of the solar system.
+The path is in the hierarchy of the solar system.
 Use the [Unity Explorer](https://outerwildsmods.com/mods/unityexplorer) mod to find an object you want to copy onto your new body.
 Some objects work better than others for this.
 Good luck.

 ### Ring
 - "innerRadius" : (decimal number)